-Krista is an Apparel Executive who specializes in product creation, sourcing and manufacturing.
-With 25 years of experience within the international brands of Nike and Lululemon Athletica, Krista leverages her purpose-driven and opportunity-oriented strategic leadership style to drive productivity, quality results, and professional advancement of individuals.
+Krista is an Apparel Executive who specializes in product creation, manufacturing, and operations.
+In her current role as COO at Blacksmith International, she leads the Operations of the company where the main focus is to support Entrepreneurs and Small Business Owners who need help designing, sourcing, and manufacturing the consumer goods products for their Brands.
+With 25 years of experience within the international brands of Nike and Lululemon Athletica, Krista leverages her purpose-driven and opportunity-oriented leadership style to drive productivity, quality results, and professional advancement of individuals.
 She believes in excellent brand experiences for customers, care for our planet, and contributing to strong pipeline talent for the Industry through serving on the Advisory Board for WSU-Apparel Merchandising, Design and Textiles.

 Having lived and worked for nine years in Asia, close to manufacturing, Krista values true partnerships with Suppliers that result in win-win benefits and high-performance ways of working.
 She has found that trust within these partnerships enables innovation and new possibility.

 Krista has established and implemented international fit/size programs, digital creation processes, digital asset management systems, raw material strategies, color/print technical capabilities, Lean Manufacturing practices, quality manufacturing, and methodology for transitioning innovation from concept stage to full integration with mass market.

 Krista holds a Design Degree from Bassist College, and textiles education from North Carolina State University.

 Dianne is a seasoned, innovative global business leader, with extensive and diverse executive-level experience at leading companies such as Eddie Bauer, Levi Strauss, Ann Taylor and Speedo.
 She has successfully expanded the profile of well-known international brands and has taken that expertise into building her own company with a co-founder.